 Want to know how to tenderize your brisket like a pitmaster?
-Your in the right place!
+You’re in the right place!
+Picture this: Your timer goes off after what feels like forever.

-A nightmare, right?
-If you want to avoid this you need to learn how to tenderize your brisket.
+That’s a nightmare, right?
+To avoid this, you need to learn how to tenderize your brisket.

 Table of contents